-• If a student has the wrong form assignment for accommodated testing
+• If a student has the wrong form assignment for accommodated testing, see the STC to resolve the issue.

 If a student exits TestNav (either unintentionally or intentionally) before completing a test:

 - Verify that TestNav is shut down for the student. - Attempt to keep the student on the same device. - Instruct the student to sign back in to the test. - The student should use the original Print card to sign in to the test. - The student's test will resume with the next unanswered question at the point where the test was interrupted. - The system will upload any test responses that the student entered after the interruption if resuming on the same testing device.